The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Solution method

+An example of this calculation is shown in Figure \ref{fig:IntervalSolVals}.
 It can be noticed that the interval for ship $n$ starts at time $t_1^*$ and ends at time $t_2^*$.
 If we add such a violated cut to the RMP, we risk finding a very similar solution in the next iteration where columns are shifted, for example, one time instant before $t_1^*$ or after $t^*_2$.
 In order to avoid that, we aim at defining time instants $t_1,t_2$, so that the resulting intervals do not only cover solution nodes but also a number of neighboring nodes related to time instants immediately before and after the solution time.
 We aim at expanding the interval between $t^*_1$ and $t^*_2$ as well as the one around $t^*_3$.
 Based on the inequalities aforementioned to ensure that $t_1^*,t_2^*$ and $t_3^*$ relate to conflicting periods, we introduce the slack variables $\Delta^X$ and $\Delta^Y$ that would indicate how much we can modify the node intervals.

 Both slack values are distributed equally between both intervals, which leads us to the following calculation of $t_1$ and $t_2$: